-Born in Bergen County, New Jersey, Karen Savoca's baby diary reads "20 months, knows 6 songs."
-At the age of five, Karen was the emcee of her kindergarten play.
-Karen's mom had been a big-band singer and the featured vocalist on a nightly TV show in Fresno, so it was no surprise that her little girl was always dancing and singing.
+Born in New Jersey, Karen Savoca's baby diary reads, "20 months, knows six songs."
+At the age of five, she was the emcee of her kindergarten play.
+Her mom had been a big-band singer, and the featured vocalist on a nightly TV show in Fresno, CA. She wasn't at all surprised to find her little girl constantly dancing and singing around the house.
 At the age of ten, Karen bought her first album… it was Life, by Sly and The Family Stone.

-Although she'd always wanted to play the drums, she was given piano lessons instead.
-At thirteen Karen's family built a log home on a mountain top in upstate New York.
-Her new friends were astonished at her ability to learn the lyrics to any song in just one listening.
-At fifteen, she bought herself a guitar with saved birthday money, and when no one was around she would write songs.
-Living on a mountain offered plenty of solitude for a little poet, and she wrote privately for many years.
-During High School she was a frequent soloist in the choir, and earned leading roles in both dramatic and musical plays.
-Her expressive alto was soon sought out by regional musicians, where she was finally free to choose her repertoire.
+Although she dreamed of playing the drums, she was given piano lessons at the age of nine.
+At thirteen, the family moved to rural upstate New York, where her new friends were astonished by her ability to learn the lyrics to any song in just one listening.
+At fifteen, she bought herself a guitar with saved birthday money, and started writing songs.
+During her High School days, she was a frequent soloist in choir, and earned leading roles in both dramatic and musical plays.
+Her expressive alto was soon sought out by regional musicians, and she became a local coffeehouse favorite.

 Knowing that she wanted to pursue a musical career, she attended Syracuse University's Crouse College of Music.
-She enjoyed her Classical studies, but to someone who had already found her own true voice, the operatic vocal training was far too restrictive.
-After two years as a music major she switched to Elementary Ed where she developed passionate views about education.
-During that time she continued to perform with several groups on campus and throughout the city.
+At the time, the school offered only classical studies, and to someone who had already found her own true voice, the operatic training was far too restrictive.
+After two years as a music major, she transferred to Elementary Ed, where she developed passionate views about early education.
+She joined a working band, and decided to remain in Syracuse after graduating.

-Pete Heitzman, was born in Syracuse, New York and was long known as one the region's premier guitarists.
-He spent several years touring the US playing in rock and country bands.
-On a visit home he went to a club to hear a friend play and Karen was the new singer.
-Their powerful chemistry was evident right from the start.
-They jammed all night, Pete joined the band the next day and the two have been together ever since.
+Born in Syracuse, NY, Peter Heitzman has long been known as one of the region's premier guitarists.
+He picked up the guitar at the age of 13, teaching himself how to play by listening to the Blues, Rock and R&B records he loved.
+After college, he toured for several years playing in rock and country bands.
+On a visit home, he went out to a club to hear a friend's band, and Karen was their new singer.
+They jammed all night, and Pete joined the band the next day.
+Powerful chemistry from the start, the two have been together ever since.

-Karen and Pete soon moved to New York City where they gigged, worked strange temp jobs, wrote songs, and accumulated recording gear.
-After four years in the city they returned to central New York where they converted an 1890's church into a recording studio.
+Soon after they met, Karen and Pete moved to New York City where they gigged, worked strange temp jobs, wrote songs, and accumulated recording gear.
+Several years later, they returned to central New York where they converted an 1890's church into a recording studio, and founded Alcove Records.

-The duo split off from the band to develop their unique, spare sound, but somehow retained the pulse of their dance band.
-By now Savoca's vision as a composer was in full bloom, and after many years of pleading, Heitzman finally convinced her that they should perform under her name.
-In 1997 they signed with a major talent agency and began their travels.
-1998's Sunday In Nandua was an artistic milestone, and was added to many radio playlists across the country and abroad.
+In 1997, they signed with a major talent agency and began their travels.
+Sunday In Nandua (1998) was an artistic milestone, and was added to many radio playlists across the country and abroad.

-Savoca's appearance on the contemporary folk scene says more about the broad-minded audience of folk than it does about her music.
-The duo's live performances are uplifting and hypnotic, they put some funk in the folk.
-At the Vancouver Folk Festival '99, as the Sunday sun was setting, for the first time in 22 years, 10 thousand people inexplicably removed their shoes and waved them over their heads for what Karen calls, "The Miracle of the Shoes."
+The duo's live performances are uplifting and hypnotic.
+As the sun was setting at the Vancouver Folk Festival '99, for the first time in 22 year years, 10 thousand people inexplicably removed their shoes and waved them over their heads for what Karen calls, "The Miracle of the Shoes."

-In 2002, the duo appeared on three CDs...their own ALL MY EXCUSES (Alcove Records) Displays their spare and distinctive vocal, percussion & guitar style, Excuses also features some backing vocals by Greg Brown and the phenomenal bass work of T-Bone Wolk.
+In 2002, the duo released ALL MY EXCUSES, featuring backing vocals by Greg Brown, and the phenomenal bass work of T-Bone Wolk.

-Also that year was MILK OF THE MOON (Red House 2002), by two-time Grammy nominee, Greg Brown.
-This critically acclaimed CD was co-produced by Greg, Karen & Pete during a nine day session at their 1896 renovated church and home studio in rural upstate New York.
-Twelve new songs, several of which were written out on the porch just moments before they were recorded.
+They also recorded MILK OF THE MOON (Red House 2002), by two-time Grammy nominee, Greg Brown.
+This critically acclaimed CD was co-produced by Greg, Karen & Pete during a nine day session at their home studio.

-In 2003 Savoca's version of Two Little Feet also appears on the Earth Justice Benefit CD WHERE WE LIVE (Higher Octave/EMI) ~ Bob Dylan, Tina Turner, Rubén Blades, Mose Allison, Captain Beefheart, John Hammond (with Tom Waits), Pops Staples (with Ry Cooder), Maria Muldaur (with Bonnie Raitt), Willie Nelson, Sweet Honey In The Rock, Norah Jones, The Neville Brothers, Karen Savoca, Los Lobos, Michael Franti & Spearhead.
+In 2003, Savoca's version of Two Little Feet appeared on the Earth Justice Benefit CD WHERE WE LIVE (Higher Octave/EMI) along with songs by Bob Dylan, Tina Turner, Rubén Blades, Mose Allison, John Hammond (with Tom Waits), Pops Staples (with Ry Cooder), Maria Muldaur (with Bonnie Raitt), Willie Nelson, Norah Jones, The Neville Brothers, Los Lobos and others.

-Their acclaimed 2006 release, IN THE DIRT, was recorded in a fiery two day session with the legendary "T Bone" Wolk.
+IN THE DIRT (2006) was recorded in a fiery two day session with the legendary "T Bone" Wolk.